Things to see & do

 What's on at Dyffryn Gardens

 Join us for lots of talks and activities.
-From dahlia workshops and botanical art courses to free entry days we have plenty to keep you entertained.
+From botanical art courses and lecture lunches to gardening techniques we have plenty to keep you entertained.

 See our events page for more information.

 - Witch Hazel in the West garden

 Things to do this winter